Use 5 factors such as training and availability to qualify team members as "Recommended" for shifts.

 If a "not recommended - on leave" warning appears while scheduling, it means that they have an approved leave request overlapping the shift period.

-While you are able to override this and schedule the team member anyway, the leave was approved by a manager, and so this team member may not be able to work the shift.
+While you are able to override this and schedule the team member anyway, the leave was approved by a manager, so this team member may not be able to work the shift.

 To resolve this, you may: